-Magnets, in particular, have become a popular treatment for various musculoskeletal conditions.
-Magnets have been marketed in clothing, jewelry, and mattresses to relieve pain.
+Magnets, in particular, are used in treatment for various musculoskeletal conditions and pain.
+Magnets are marketed in clothing, jewelry, and mattresses to relieve pain.

 Static magnet therapy remains scientifically unproven, especially for pain relief, which is one of the most common applications.
 Well-designed studies of static magnets indicate that they are not effective for chronic pain, osteoarthritis, and rheumatoid arthritis.

 Possible side effects

 It is not clear whether magnet therapy is safe for the following people:

 Pregnant women (the effects on the fetus are unknown)